laurelobrien/isma208/Lecture_Notes/Class2_LectureNotes.md

 ##VARIABLE TYPES
 int - non-decimal number: 0, 3, 12532

-	recognized as a variable type due to lack of decimal point and places (2.0 is a float even though it is whole) float - decimal number: 3.67, 5.3333
+- recognized as a variable type due to lack of decimal point and places (2.0 is a float even though it is whole)

-	ints are required for pixel-perfect drawing as a pixel cannot be displayed as smaller than 1 whole pixel
+- ints are required for pixel-perfect drawing as a pixel cannot be displayed as smaller than 1 whole pixel

+float - decimal number: 3.67, 5.3333

-	occasionally the process for arriving at an integer requires float operators and processes
+- occasionally the process for arriving at an integer requires float operators and processes

 boolean - either true or false

 char - a single text character: ‘p’ or ‘6’

-	single quotes are required to differentiate from a String
+- single quotes are required to differentiate from a String

 String - a sequence of characters: “a string”

-	**String** must be capitalized to be recognized as a reserved word
+- **String** must be capitalized to be recognized as a reserved word

-	double quotes are required to differentiate from a char
+- double quotes are required to differentiate from a char

 color - stores a processing colour value

-	must be spelled the American way, color, to be recognized as a reserved word
+- must be spelled the American way, color, to be recognized as a reserved word

 ##VARIABLE TYPE ISSUES
-**// float <- int**
+**float <- int**

 	float myFloat = 6; //ok

-**// int <- float**
+**int <- float**

 	int myInt = 6.04; //not OK (“cannot convert from float to int”)

-**// int <- char OR float <- char OR char <- int**
+**int <- char** OR **float <- char** OR **char <- int**

 int myInt = ‘5’; //returns 53 (as an integer), which internally corresponds to that character

-float myFloat = ‘5’; //returns 53.0, the same internal correspondence but as a float
+	float myFloat = ‘5’; //returns 53.0, the same internal correspondence
+	//but as a float

-char myChar = 5; //returns a character that corresponds with the integer 5, not 53
+	char myChar = 5; //returns a character that corresponds with
+	//the integer 5, not 53

-	(usually [x] if the font doesn’t have it or it’s abstract)
+	//(usually [x] if the font doesn’t have it or it’s abstract)

 **println();** is useful for debugging or reminding yourself what a variable currently represents